encodis/mokuwiki/README.md

 ## Directives

 The following directives are supported within a page.
-These generally take the form of
+These generally take the form of double characters (often brackets) that should be unrecognised by a Markdown processor.

 ### Page links